 - Check for available irrigation rebates.

-- Get the most out of your system – schedule a Free Irrigation System Evaluation.
+- Get the most out of your system – schedule a Free Irrigation System Evaluation or use these instructions.

-- Schedule watering for each zone separately – consider the type of sprinkler, sun/shade exposure, soil type, and plant requirements.
+- Schedule watering for each zone separately – consider sprinkler type, sun/shade exposure, soil type, and plant requirements.

 - Turn system off prior to a rain event.
 Leave off for several days if more than 1/2 an inch of rain.